Rutgers, The State University of New Jersey

 The Advising Center provides academic advisement for undergraduate first-year and sophomore students.
 The Advising Center serves as a pillar of support to guide students through their academic journey.
 Through partnerships with their adviser, students will learn the skills to navigate the complexities of a rigorous nursing program.
 The Advising Center assist students to successfully progress through their general education and prerequisite courses.
 Advising is an integral part of the student experience and helps students advance in the nursing major.

-Upon entering junior year, academic deans provide academic advisement to assist students to successfully progress through the nursing major.
-They are also available to assist students with direction to reach their individual career goals.
-Academic deans also provide advisement for senior year.
+During the junior and senior years, academic program directors provide academic advisement to assist students to successfully progress through the nursing major. and provide students with direction to reach their individual career goals.

 Second-Degree Program Students